 Walk over and around the asphalt after the snow thaws.
 If you can spot areas where water is seeping into the asphalt, it is a red signal.
 Are there any areas where water collects and doesn’t move into the drainage channels?
 You should not let these issues be left unattended because over a course of time it can cost you dearly.
 When the heaving is active, you have to wait first for it to thaw, before you can take any remedial measures.

+Asphalt driveway are not 100% heave-proof, but there are things you can take care of to mitigate its risk.
 The lesser the moisture below the asphalt, the better it is.
 Rerouting drainage can help significantly and sometimes it is just a matter of sealing the cracks.
 You should contact a professional asphalt paving service provider who can look into the cause of heaving and suggest you the right course of action.

 If you need help in fixing the heaving in your asphalt driveway in Baltimore, get in touch with the professionals at Premier Paving.
 They are among the best asphalt paving company in Maryland and their experts can come and inspect your driveway and find the root cause of heaving.
 They can suggest to you the course of action to follow to lessen heaving in the future and carry out repair work for you.
 They also offer asphalt driveway services for repairing your asphalt driveway in Bowie and other parts of Maryland, so if you having problems with a heaving driveway there, they can help you out.

 Your search for paving services near me ends here.
 Whether your drainage needs fixing, or the asphalt paving needs redoing or repairing, call Premier Paving for a free inspection and estimation today.